-The LED indicators of the Switch including Power, ALERT, HTTP, ICQ, SMTP, SPEED, LINK/ACT and FDX/COL. The following shows the LED indicators of the Switch along with an explanation of the function of each indicator.
+The LED indicators of the Switch include Power, SPEED, LINK/ACT and FDX/COL. The following shows the LED indicators for the Switch along with an explanation of each indicator.

 Figure 3-4.
-The 9-port 10/100/1000Mbps NWay Gigabit Ethernet Switch LED indicators
+The 10-port 10/100/1000Mbps Gigabit Ethernet Switch LED indicators